aws/Fleet-Provisioning-for-AWS-IoT-embedded-sdk/README.md

 [b1]: source/include/fleet_provisioning_config_defaults.h

-By default, a `fleet_provisioning_config.h` config file is required to build the library. to disable this requirement and build the library with default configuration values, provide `FLEET_PROVISIONING_DO_NOT_USE_CUSTOM_CONFIG` as a compile time preprocessor macro.
+By default, a `fleet_provisioning_config.h` config file is required to build the library.
+To disable this requirement and build the library with default configuration values, provide `FLEET_PROVISIONING_DO_NOT_USE_CUSTOM_CONFIG` as a compile time preprocessor macro.